Nyūtō Onsen

-Nyūtō Onsen is composed of seven separate accommodation facilities.
-This includes six ryokan inns (including the well-known Tsuru-no-yu Onsen and the innermost Kuroyu Onsen) and the Nyūtō Onsen-kyō Kyūka-mura Hotel.
-Additionally, a free outdoor natural hot spring (noya) known as Ippon-matsu Onsen is on the trail of Mount Nyūtō.
+Nyūtō Onsen is composed of seven separate accommodation facilities and a free outdoor natural hot spring (noya) known as Ippon-matsu Onsen is on the trail of Mount Nyūtō.
 The site formerly hosted accommodation facilities and changing rooms which are no longer present; the spring itself remains accessible to hikers.

 Visitors can purchase a pass known as a yumeguri-chō which grants single-entry access to the baths of each of the inns in the Nyūtō Onsen locality.
 It can only be purchased by guests of an inn or the hotel.
 The pass is valid for one year.